Italy's best are emigrating at time of crisis

 Some institutions are trying to lure the talented home.

-The Genoa-based Italian Institute of Technology (IIT), founded only six years ago, specializes in bio-robotics, a futuristic branch of robotic engineering that has blossomed in Italy thanks to the country’s strong manufacturing traditions.
+The Genoa-based Italian Institute of Technology (IIT), founded only six years ago, specialises in bio-robotics, a futuristic branch of robotic engineering that has blossomed in Italy thanks to the country’s strong manufacturing traditions.

 The institute, whose working language is English, has managed to bring Italian scientists back to the country by offering competitive wages, an international working environment and well-funded, innovative projects.